stolk/imcat/README.md

 # imcat

-Show any size image in a terminal window.
+Preview any size image in a terminal window.
 No X11 required.

 ![Sample use](images/sampledesktop.png "Sample use.")